 If your dog has never been vaccinated and you are not sure about puppy vaccination prices and scheduling, then just know it’s critical you have it done.
 There are many places where you can get your dog shots, including petco, petsmart, or even online.
 The important thing is to get them done.

-The good news is that it’s now very convenient and affordable to get them done, as there are many low cost pet shots online to buy from as well as pet care discount plans that help pay for the vaccines and the vet who administers them.
+The good news is that it’s now very convenient and affordable, as there are many low cost pet shots online to buy from as well as pet care discount plans that help pay for the vaccines and the vet who administers them.
 Which is something that pet insurance does not cover (unless you have one with a wellness plan like ours).

 I can’t emphasize this enough.
 Weather this is your first brand new puppy or your third, getting a pet savings program will save you a lot of money throughout the life of your pupper.
 Its why its on our puppy checklist of services you need to get.

 It’s not some insurance form you have to wait to get reimbursed, or a list of what gets covered and what doesn’t.
 It’s a straightforward 25% off whatever the vet bill is and any meds/supplies they charge you.
 I have Pet Assure vet savings plan, as do many of my friends.
 It’s well worth it.

 All of this has helped bring the price down as competition for dog medications has been fierce.
 But where should you buy them from is another question as quality of your puppy’s meds matter.

 First of all, let’s address the main concern here… can you buy dog vaccines online? absolutely.